 speaker

 Thanks.
-Can you just talk a little bit more about the decision to kind of continue to hold a high level of liquidity and the trade-offs that you see there, the potential for wider spreads at some point in the future, but kind of offsetting that is the strong securitization market that we're seeing as you talked about kind of where you see returns today and kind of how that would compare to kind of the returns you think you might see in the future.
+Can you just talk a little bit more about the decision to kind of continue to hold a high level of liquidity and the trade-offs that you see there, the potential for wider spreads at some point in the future, but kind of offsetting that is the strong securitization markets you talked about, kind of where you see returns today and, you know, kind of how that would compare to kind of the returns you think you might see in the future?

 speaker